📊 Our Test Results:

 Overview

-To give you the most accurate comparison, I tested Zendesk and Close CRM side by side.
+To give you the most accurate comparison, I tested Zendesk vs Close CRM side by side.

-I spent weeks running tickets through Zendesk’s support system.
+I spent weeks routing support tickets through Zendesk’s ticketing system.
 I also ran outbound sales campaigns through Close CRM.

 These are two tools built for different teams.
 Knowing that upfront will save you time.

-Zendesk is built for support teams.
-Close CRM is built for sales teams.
+Zendesk is built for support agents handling customer conversations.
+Close CRM is built for sales reps closing more deals.

-I’m sharing my firsthand experience to help you pick the right one.
+I’m sharing my firsthand experience to help you pick the right software for your business.

 What is Zendesk?

-Zendesk is a cloud-based customer service platform.
-It centralizes all customer interactions into one workspace.
+Zendesk is a cloud-based customer service software headquartered in San Francisco.
+Zendesk’s customer support software centralizes customer interactions from multiple channels into a single agent workspace.

-It started the customer experience revolution back in 2007.
-Today, over 200,000 businesses use it worldwide.
+The company started the customer experience revolution in 2007.
+Today, Zendesk serves over 200,000 businesses worldwide.

 🏆 Winner: Zendesk